 The Spanish play rugby!
 Who knew?
 In this football-obsessed country, rugby union is so far down the sport pecking order you’d be forgiven for failing to notice it at all.
 But here in Villajoyosa, rugby is alive and kicking.

-CR La Vila is actually one of the dozen best teams in Spain – quite something for a little town like ours – and a home game at their stadium is a great way of spending a Sunday afternoon.
+CR La Vila is actually one of the best teams in Spain – quite something for a little town like ours – and a home game at their stadium is a great way of spending a Sunday afternoon.

 It costs just €5 to see a match at the Estadio del Pantano, a few minutes drive out of town on the road inland to Orxeta.
 Kids under 12 get in free.
 The ground is surprisingly modern; I’m guessing more than a few clubs back in the UK would love the facilities they have here.

-The first team, a mixture of home grown players with a sprinkling of overseas talent, mostly from Argentina, plays in the top flight of Spanish rugby, the División de Honor.
+The first team is a mixture of home grown players with a sprinkling of overseas talent, mostly from Argentina.
+They’ve spent the last two seasons in the División de Honor, the top flight of Spanish rugby.